usc-kb176/SGD213_Task-2-Wiki/Proposal/project_justification.md

 [//]: # (How are you managing the mentioned risks)
 * Designing code with extensibility in mind.
 * Implementing thorough testing throughout development.
-* Using source control we will ensure our code is safe and usable at all times
+* Using source control, we will ensure our code is safe and usable at all times
 * Maintaining constant communication within the team and addressing any issues promptly.

 ---